 Tip: Use the App bundle explorer to easily manage your app bundles in one place.

 Once your updated artifact is ready, you can create a new release.

 After you’ve submitted an update to an app, you’ll see “In review” under "Update status" on your app's Dashboard.
 Once the update is published, your update will start being distributed to existing users.

 Once your update is available, users can download the update on your app’s store listing page or from their My apps page on the Play Store app.
 If a user has turned on automatic updates for your app, the update will be downloaded and installed automatically.

 Note that app updates can take some time to be delivered to existing users.

-When you unpublish an app, existing users can still use your app and receive app updates.
-Your app won’t be available for new users to find and download on Google Play.
+When you unpublish an app, existing users can still use your app and receive app updates, but new users won't find and download it on Google Play.

 Before you can unpublish an app, you must ensure that: